 “How did you…”

 “You may not believe it, but the damn thing’s been there the whole time.
 Sometimes you just need a friend to show you where to look.”

 I didn’t know what to say.
 Fortunately, I didn’t have to say anything, because out of the corner of my eye I spotted a movement on the horizon line.
-I pulled my friend down, and drew her face up next to mine so I could show her what I saw.
+I pulled my friend down, drawing her face up next to mine so I could show her what I’d seen.